Mr. Scarlet and Pinky the Whiz Kid

-Mr. Scarlet and Pinky the Whiz Kid are two duo comic book superheroes connected to each other, and first introduced in Wow Comics.
+Mr. Scarlet and Pinky the Whiz Kid are a duo of comic book superheroes introduced in Wow Comics and making appearances in several other comics in later years.
 The superheroes were originally published by Fawcett Comics and later by DC Comics.
-The original Mister Scarlet was Brian Butler debuting in Wow Comics #1 (cover-dated Winter 1940-41), and was created by France Herron and Jack Kirby while Pinky Butler (Brian's son) became his sidekick, Pinky the Whiz Kid.
+The original Mr. Scarlet is Brian Butler, who debuted in Wow Comics #1 (cover-dated Winter 1940-41), and was created by France Herron and Jack Kirby; while Pinky Butler (Brian's adopted son) becomes his sidekick, Pinky the Whiz Kid.
 After Brian's death, Pinky takes over the role as Mr. Scarlet in DC's continuity.
 Pinky Butler premiered in the fourth issue of Wow Comics.

 Publication history

-Mr. Scarlet, created by writer France Herron and artist Jack Kirby debuted in Fawcett Comics' Wow Comics #1 (Winter 1940-41) and was the cover feature for five issues of that anthology comic.
-He later appeared in Fawcett's Mary Marvel #9 (February 1947).
-After the Fawcett properties were acquired by National Comics Publications, the future DC Comics, Mr. Scarlet appeared in Justice League of America #135-137 (Oct.-Dec.
+Mr. Scarlet, created by writer France Herron and artist Jack Kirby, debuted in Fawcett Comics' Wow Comics #1 (Winter 1940-41).
+He was the cover feature for five issues of that anthology comic.
+Scarlet later appeared in Fawcett's Mary Marvel #9 (February 1947).
+After the Fawcett properties were acquired by National Comics Publications, the future DC Comics, Scarlet appeared in Justice League of America #135-137 (Oct.-Dec.
 1976).

 Fictional character biography

 Brian Butler

-Mr. Scarlet is district attorney Brian Butler, who along with his adopted son Pinky the Whiz Kid, fought evil in his city for several years.
-His success was such that his employment was frequently in jeopardy due to a lack of crime.
-As a result throughout his series, he took up several odd jobs to supplement his family's income.
-He used inventive devices to help him apprehend criminals, and had great acrobatic and hand-to-hand combatant skills.
+Mr. Scarlet is district attorney (DA) Brian Butler, who along with his adopted son Pinky the Whiz Kid, has fought evil in his city for several years.
+His success as a superhero is such that his employment as a DA is frequently in jeopardy due to a lack of crime.
+As a result throughout his series, he takes up several odd jobs to supplement his family's income.
+He uses inventive devices to help him apprehend criminals, and has great acrobatic and hand-to-hand combatant skills.

-In his first appearance in Wow Comics #1, Brian was based in Gotham City.
-This may be the first use of the name of this city in comics.
+In his first appearance in Wow Comics #1, Brian is based in Gotham City.
 Later retcons established Mr. Scarlet's base in either New York City or Fawcett City.

 The heroes tangle with a wide variety of villains, including the sinister Death Battalion, who plan the assassinations of top government officials.
-The Battalion's members include Dr. Death, the Ghost, the Horned Hood, the Black Thorn, the Black Clown, the Laughing Skull, and their leader known as "the Brain" is actually the warden of El Catraz prison.
+The Battalion's members include Dr. Death, the Ghost, the Horned Hood, the Black Thorn, the Black Clown, the Laughing Skull, and their leader known as "the Brain", who is actually the warden of El Catraz prison.

 Although initially appearing in the 1940s, Mr. Scarlet and Pinky were revealed to still be active and at relatively the same age level in the 1970s during a team-up with the Justice League of America and Justice Society of America in Justice League of America 135-137.
-It was during this team-up that the two crime-fighters joined with several other heroes from Earth-S to form Shazam's Squadron of Justice.
+The two joined with several other heroes from Earth-S to form the Squadron of Justice.